andrewhao/platform-powered-talk/slides.md

 ---

-## Generation 1: Monolith
+## Monolith to Microservices

 - Python/Angular monolith
+- ...to Node + React isomorphic apps via a templated service generator
-- Everything is in one codebase
+- ...coupled with infrastructure investments in microservices
-- Conventions can be enforced
-- Code is reviewed in one place
+- ...led to a microservice explosion! 💥

 ???

-But problems

----

-## Generation 2: Microservices

-- Node + React isomorphic (SSR) apps via a templated service generator
-- ...coupled with infrastructure investments in microservices
-- ...led to a microservice explosion!

 ---